FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Accumulation of testimony creating "network-strength-of-existence"
 - Binding pseudonyms to persons who face real tit-for-tat consequences; The ability to act against a person, not flags, corporations or other abstractions.
 - No identity revelation required, just personhood verification
+- This also serves as a kind of pre-mining reward to reward.
+And of value.

 This enables trust without surveillance.
 Bad actors can't just create new identities after betrayal - they lose their accumulated witness network. **More importantly, their reputation becomes "trust network viscous"** - but this viscosity operates through gradients of trust network overlap.